libssh2/libssh2/docs/libssh2_channel_receive_window_adjust.md

 Returns the new size of the receive window (as understood by remote end).
-Note that the window value sent over the wire is strictly 32bit, but this API is made to return a 'long' which may not be 32 bit on all platforms.
+Note that the window value sent over the wire is strictly 32bit, but this API is made to return a 'long' which may not be 32-bit on all platforms.

 # ERRORS